 Kevin Mayer, who has served as Disney’s chief strategy officer since 2015, will head Disney’s new Direct-to-Consumer and International business segment as chairman.
-That will encompass ESPN+, a sport-streaming subscription service slated to launch in the spring of 2018, and the Disney-branded streaming service (as yet unnamed) set for a late-2019 debut.
+That will encompass ESPN+, a sports-streaming subscription service slated to launch in the spring of 2018, and the Disney-branded streaming service (as yet unnamed) set for a late-2019 debut.

 Mayer also will oversee BAMTech Media, the streaming-infrastructure company founded by Major League Baseball in which Disney owns a majority stake; Disney’s ownership stake in Hulu; and Disney Digital Network (formerly within the Consumer Products and Interactive Media division), which includes Maker Studios.

 With the reorg, Disney is dismantling the Consumer Products and Interactive Media group, previously headed by Jimmy Pitaro and created in 2015.
 Last week Disney named Pitaro as the new president of ESPN.

 Consumer products will now move under Bob Chapek, chairman of Walt Disney Parks and Resorts.
 He’ll assume additional responsibility for all of Disney’s consumer products operations globally, including licensing and Disney stores, as chairman of the newly reorganized Parks, Experiences and Consumer Products business segment.

 Variety first reported last week that Disney was considering moving DCPI under Chapek’s purview.